ad-johnson/LabVIEW_NXG/Libraries/Hardware Abstraction Framework/README.md

 There is very little in the way of reflection available in the language so some actions are not as independent of implementation as they could be otherwise.
 ***
 ### Core Classes
+Note: The diagrams below are intended to show main classes and methods and are not a complete picture of the framework.

 ![UML class diagram of framework core classes](./images/image00.png)